Q. American Express? Do my customers carry it?

-A. From 1st August, in Australia card holders will need to use their PIN.
-The card terminal will be upgraded to remove the ability for a chip and PIN card to request signature as a form of transaction verification.
+A. From 1st August, 2014 in Australia card holders with PIN enabled cards will need to use their PIN as payment verification.
+Card terminals will gradually be upgraded to remove the ability for a chip and PIN card to request signature as a form of transaction verification.

 Q. Is PIN verification a requirement only for American Express?

 A. No, this is a requirement for most Australian financial institutions that issue American Express, MasterCard, Visa and Diners Cards.